 Thanks to Tim Westman (this link takes you to his amazing log cabin in Wales) who spent the summer of 2013 building it, this Swedish inspired shepherd’s hut has taken up residence in amongst the Juniper towards the March pool.
 Simple, comfortable, charming and achingly romantic, it’s probably not a lot like being a real shepherd.

 SAUNA and HOT TUB

 Then there is the wood fired sauna and the hot tub.
-Recycled from a horsebox and an army trailer respectively.
-A mile from the house, down by the river for post morning stroll and dip.
+Less than a mile from the house, down by the river for post morning stroll and dip.